-The sample is sent to a laboratory where it is examined for Francisella antibodies using a method called serology.
+The sample is sent to a laboratory where it is examined for francisella antibodies using a method called serology.
 This method checks if your body has produced substances called antibodies to a specific foreign substance (antigen), in this case F tularensis.

 There is no special preparation.

-When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
+When the needle is inserted to draw blood, you may feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or bruising.
 This soon goes away.

 This blood test is done when tularemia is suspected.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
-Talk to your doctor about the meaning of your specific test results
+Talk to your doctor about the meaning of your specific test results.

-If antibodies are detected, there has been exposure to F. tularensis.
+If antibodies are detected, there has been exposure to F tularensis.